 With livestream selling, a host demonstrates a product in a live online video either through a social media platform, or direct video calls with groups of customers.

-In addition to prospective customers being able to “shop” (watch the feed) from wherever they want, they can interact with the personalities in real time, and seek the answers to any questions they might have.
-Then, they can make their purchase directly from the livestream platform.
+In addition to prospective customers being able to “shop” (watch the feed) from wherever they want, with live commerce, they can interact with the personalities in real time, and seek the answers to any questions they might have.
+Then, they can make their purchase directly from the live stream shopping platform.

 KOL’s are Influencing China’s Purchases

 Top influencers star on their own shows that sometimes last three to four hours.
-Instead of the pre-negotiated fee that traditional influencers are offered, in addition to an “appearance fee,” Chinese KOLs frequently receive a percentage of the sales that are made during the livestream itself.
+Instead of the pre-negotiated fee that traditional influencers are offered, in addition to an “appearance fee,” Chinese KOLs frequently receive a percentage of the sales that are made during the shopping event itself.

-In the last year, there has been a lot of talk about the gradual move throughout global e-commerce from Kardashian-sized influencers to what are referred to as “micro influencers.”
+In the last year, there has been a lot of talk about the gradual move throughout global online shopping and eCommerce from Kardashian-sized influencers to what are referred to as “micro influencers.”
 Even though their number of followers are but a tiny fraction of mega influencers, they are not only more affordable, their conversion rate is also significantly higher.

-TikTok Has Made a Believer out of Walmart
+TikTok Has Made a Believer Out of Big Brands

 Last year, TikTok announced a new partnership to assist US merchants with advertising on the app, giving them access to core functions of the TikTok For Business Ads Manager without requiring them to leave their own business platform.